 Other children new to the school may be admitted to older year groups, if there is a vacancy.

 Many prospective Reception children attend our nursery which runs from 8.55am - 11.55am, lunchtime 12.00 to 1.15pm and 1.15pm to 3.15 pm and is co-located with Reception in the original school building.
-A Wrap Around provision from 8.00 am to 5.15 pm is also available.
+Applications are accepted for the term following a child's 3rd birthday.
+Currently a limited Wrap Around provision from 3.15 am to 4.15 pm on a Tuesday and Wednesday as also available.
 We have 10 places, please contact the office for current availability.
 The 15 hour Nursery Funding Grant and the 15 hour Extended Funding is available.

 This gives parents the opportunity to ask children their views and see the school on a normal working day.
 This is followed with a personal meeting with the Headteacher to discuss the provision and how we can meet the needs of your child as an individual.